mattwach/pico_uart_console/README.md

 ```

 The polling function must be called regularly to give the user a responsive
 experience and not miss data.

+Any time that `uart_console_poll()` is called, these functions may invoke a
+registered callback function before returning themselves.
+For this example,
+that means that the `hello_cmd()` callback could get called as a result
+of calling `uart_console_poll()`.

-If polling is unworkable, you have two fallback
+If this simple polling model is unworkable for your program, you could put all
-options:

-  1. You could put all of the command processing on CPU1 for better
+of the command processing on CPU1 for better responsiveness but then callbacks
-  responsiveness but you'll then need a way to communicate the needed state
+will also occur on CPU1.
+You'll thus need a way to coordinate communications
 between CPU1 and CPU0.
+The Pico SDK provides locks, message queues and other
+mechanisms for this purpose.

-  2. You can collect characters using an interrupt handler, buffer these
+> Advanced Usage Note: You *could theoretically* collect characters using an
-  characters, then process them when-convenient by calling
+interrupt handler, buffer these characters, then process them when-convenient by
-  `uart_console_process_character()` instead of `uart_console_poll()`.
+calling `uart_console_process_character()` instead of `uart_console_poll()`, but
+this method is currently not supported.
+This is because library code is using
+`stdio.h` for printing error and help messages and `stdio_init_all()` will setup
+the UART hardware for its own purposes when called.
+Adding support would involve
+adding a way (such as an optional callback hooks) to bypass `stdio` completely.